-With a single word, we can connect
+With a single word, we can connect… Wominjeka

 A living centre led by First Nations voices, First Peoples is the very first permanent Indigenous exhibition space at Bunjilaka, Melbourne Museum.
-The exhibition was curated by the Yulendj (knowledge) group of Aboriginal elders and community leaders, in consultation with Museums Victoria curatorial staff.

 Inspired by one Kulin nation word—Wominjeka (Welcome)—the exhibition invites visitors to connect, explore and embrace our shared history, introducing this important word into the Western vernacular.